 As you need to restore a System Image, click Restore your computer using a system image that you created earlier.
 Then click Next.
 Make sure your external hard drive with backups is connected first!

-In Windows 8, Choose an option screen appears instead.
-Click Troubleshoot.
+In Windows 8, 8.1 and 10, Choose an option screen appears instead.
+Click or tap Troubleshoot.

-In Advanced options screen, click System Image Recovery.
+In the Advanced options screen, click or tap System Image Recovery.

-Re-image your computer window opens.
-If you want to restore the latest available system image (the date and time of the image are displayed in Date and time: field below), leave the default selection in tact and click Next.
+Re-image your computer window opens in Windows 7, 8 and 10, and the following process is exactly the same even in Windows 8.1.
+If you want to restore the latest available system image (the date and time of the image are displayed in Date and time: field below), accept the default selection and click Next.

 Normally, you do not need to select the Format and repartition disks option from Choose additional restore options section.
 Just click Next.

-You might need this one only if you had a total hard drive failure and you are restoring Windows 7 to a new hard disk or you had to format the present one.
+You might need this one only if you had a total hard drive failure and you are restoring Windows 7, 8, 8.1 or 10 to a new hard disk, or you formatted the present one.
 The term "new hard disk" also includes a used hard disk bought from auctions or friends.
 Just make sure the new disk's capacity in gigabytes is at least as big as the previous one!

 A summary screen will be displayed.
 Click Finish to start the re-imaging process.